 Further information can be found in our Ethical Guidelines document.

-Manuscripts are accepted only in English.
+Manuscripts are accepted only in English (British English).
 Authors whose first language is not English are recommended to ask a native speaker to proofread their manuscript before submission.
 There are also a number of services that provide mentoring, advice and copyediting to support authors unfamiliar with writing academic research papers for publication in international journals.
 Authors are encouraged to make use of services such as AuthorAID if necessary.

 Original research papers

 Original research papers should not exceed 4000 words.
 Manuscripts should be written in the passive voice.